RinYukiohara/KarnaBOT-Info/index.md

 | k!ticket| To roll for special servants with a ticket  |
 | k!daily| To get daily tickets  |
 | k!games | To see the list of games  |

+## Update

+I am working on usin embeds for the multi roll and other functions, I am trying to see if I can work with it on single roll, but it might not happen.

 ## Invite